 Procedure.
-The County will deposit a portion of the proceeds of the Bonds in an escrow account held by U.S. Bank National Association (together with any duly appointed successor, the "Escrow Agent") to provide for the payment of the Refunded Bonds, pursuant to an escrow deposit agreement to be executed by the County and the Escrow Agent.
+With a portion of the proceeds of the Bonds, the County will purchase certain direct obligations of the United States of America or other investments authorized under RCW 39.53.010 ("Government Obligations").
+These Government Obligations will be deposited in the custody of U.S. Bank, National Association (together with any duly appointed successor, the "Escrow Agent").
+The Government Obligations, interest earned thereon, and any beginning cash balance will be used to provide for the payment of the Refunded Bonds, pursuant to an escrow deposit agreement to be executed by the County and the Escrow Agent.

 Verification of Calculations.
-The mathematical accuracy of the computations of the adequacy of the cash on deposit to be held by the Escrow Agent to pay principal of and interest on the Refunded Bonds as described above will be verified by Grant Thornton LLP, independent certified public accountants (the "Verification Agent").
+The mathematical accuracy of the computations of the adequacy of the maturing principal amounts of and interest on the Government Obligations and cash on deposit to be held by the Escrow

+Agent to pay principal of and interest on the Refunded Bonds as described above will be verified by Grant Thornton LLP, independent certified public accountants (the "Verification Agent").